takaoksuzuki/pathwayPCM/README.md

 **Step 2: Prepare BayesTraits command files (w/ rate restrictions)**

-Make command lines for constraining transition rates.
-The output file is This is a middle file to next step.
+makerestriction.R generates intermediate restriction files (mycommand_*.txt) used in the next step.
+These files are saved in the results/ directory.

 ```R
 /src/R/makerestriction.R
 ```
-This command make inputcommand file for using BayesTraits (step 3) by integrating mycommand file.
+makeinputcommands.R creates the BayesTraits input command files for Step 3 by integrating the restriction files.
+Output files are saved in results/ with names such as: inputcommands_<phylum>.txt
 ```R
 /src/R/makeinputcommands.R
 ```